COMPLETE Bolivia Travel Guide: Prepare to Travel Bolivia

 During the months of March and April, it is possible to get the famous mirror reflection from the little water that still remains from the wet season.
 During sunset this is spectacular!

-For more information check out our Salt Flats blog post!
+For more information check out our 15 things you need to know before visiting the Salt Flats blog!

 At first glance, La Paz can seem like just another overcrowded city.
 However, all it takes is you to have a good walk around the city and that all changes.